MyBitFoundation/MyBit-Network.tech/ethereum/README.md

 # MyBit-SDK
-The contracts in the MyBit-SDK are built to be used to create and distribution income from virtual assets represented by ERC tokens.
+The contracts in MyBit-SDK are tools to allow the creation of digital assets and the distribution of income earned by these digital assets.
+The assets are represented by modified ERC20 tokens.
 Using contract inheritance the contracts can be combined in different ways to modify the crowdfunding and re-distribution details.

 ## Contract Categories